svilupp/svilupp.github.io/scratchpad/rag_part2_ragtools.md

 ## RAG in Two Lines

-Let's put together a few text pages from DataFrames.jl docs.
-Simply go to [DataFrames.jl docs](https://dataframes.juliadata.org/stable/) and copy&paste a few pages into separate text files.
-Save them in the `examples/data` folder (see some example pages provided).
-Ideally, delete all the noise (like headers, footers, etc.) and keep only the text you want to use for the chatbot.
+Start by grabbing a few text pages from the [DataFrames.jl documentation](https://dataframes.juliadata.org/stable/), saving them as text files in `examples/data`.
+Aim for clean content, free of headers and footers.
 Remember, garbage in, garbage out!

 ````julia
 files = [